Design a Good Customer Experience for In-Skill Purchases

 - A starting phrase that gracefully transitions from the current state to the offer.

-A brief description of the product offered.
-If your product is an entitlement, be careful not to repeat information that is included in your product's
+A brief description of the product offered and its availability to the customer.
+If your product is an entitlement or consumable, be careful not to repeat information that is included in your product's

 purchasePromptDescriptionsince customers will hear that in the purchase flow handled by Amazon.